Open source & free to use

 Automatic Extraction

-LLM-powered extraction of important facts, preferences, and context from conversations.
+LLM extracts important facts, preferences, and context from conversations automatically.

 Image Support